-Financial liabilities include the Company's trade payables that have arisen from the purchase of goods and services in the normal course of its business, or non-trade payables that cannot be considered derivative financial instruments.
+Financial liabilities include the Company's trade payables that have arisen from the purchase of goods and services in the normal course of its business, or non-trade payables that cannot be considered to be derivative financial instruments.

-These payables are initially recognized at the fair value of the consideration received, adjusted by directly attributable transaction costs.
-These liabilities are subsequently measured at their amortised cost.
+Debits and payables are initially measured at fair value, which, unless there is evidence to the contrary, is the transaction price, which is equivalent to the fair value of the consideration received adjusted for directly attributable transaction costs.
+These liabilities are subsequently measured at amortised cost and the interest accrued is recognised in the Income Statement at the effective interest rate.

-Derivative financial instruments are recognized at fair value using the same criteria as financial assets held for trading as described in the preceding section.
+Derivative financial liability instruments are recognised at fair value using the same criteria as financial assets held for trading as described in the preceding section.

-The Company derecognizes financial liabilities once the obligations generating them have been extinguished.
+The Company derecognises financial liabilities once the obligations generating them have been extinguished.